Resume Writing Tips

 A better statement would have been: "A senior architect of UNIX-based (Solaris, Linux) email and web services that lets me utilize my experience in building extremely scalable systems with high up-times."
 He did change his resume to something similar, and soon started getting phone calls.

-Tip 3: Buzzwords:
+Tip 3: Buzzwords

 Use 'em.
 There is a reason for them, it makes communication faster.
 I hate "buzzword compliant" presentations, but only when they aren't adding any value to the statement.
 When they appear on a resume they do add value because the clerk uses them (whether or not they know what they mean).
 Better-trained clerks are given a list of synonyms.

 For example: they might be told "We need a Solaris sysadmin... but that means anyone that mentions Sun, SunOS, or UNIX should be considered.
 Oh, other synonyms for UNIX are: AIX, Linux, IRIX... a person that knows any of those but wants to learn Solaris is fine for this position."
-However, that doesn't always happen, so I am a little redundent: I include the word UNIX in addition to the name the vendor uses.
+However, that does not always happen, so I am a little redundent: I include the word UNIX in addition to the name the vendor uses.

 A friend listed the languages she knew in the order she learned them.
 Which of the these two would a clerk find most useful if he/she was told to find a "Windows C++ programmer".